 In most modern Romance languages, the appropriation of the Latin word conscientia was made to do double duty as the word they use both for psychological consciousness and also for moral conscience.
 Italian somehow skirted this (con)fusion and uses the word consapevolezza for the former, and coscienza for the latter.
-German follows suit with Bewusstsein and Gewissen.
+As in English (with ‘consciousness’ and ‘conscience’), German follows suit with Bewusstsein and Gewissen.
 French, Spanish and Portuguese, however, use the selfsame term for both forms of ‘awareness’ (conscience, conciencia, and consciência, respectively).
 This linguistic flexibility got me thinking.

 Although German rejects the Siamese blending of the two meanings (and inaugurates and belabors a new philosophical role for ‘consciousness’ – Bewusstsein – beginning with Hegel), it was Kant who first traced an unsuspected root of theoretical consciousness and knowledge to a deeper source of certainty in the recesses of moral conscience.
 Conversely, by simply consulting our experience in spoken English, it is not too hard to see how moral conscience requires a consciousness of ends and values in order for the ethical dimension of our minds to be activated.
 Or reversing the comparison once again, if one did not have a moral conscience directing one to favor the value of truth over falsehood, veracity over mendacity, and being over sham, one’s consciousness would get hopelessly scrambled in no time.
 All this semantic promiscuity must lead us back, eventually, to the Latin word itself.
 Amidst all the taxonomic clarity and distinctness the tongue of Cicero gained when conducted through the translations of Aristotle and the meticulous elaborations of Latin Scholasticism in the High Middle Ages, it somehow resisted coining two separate words for these two dimensions of awareness.
 French, Spanish and Portuguese can thus claim noble Latin pedigree in their isolation of one single vocabulum for the conscience and consciousness we anglophones, Germans and Italians so insistently distinguish.